What is an Evil Twin Attack & How To Detect & Prevent It

 • Use HTTPS Websites: These sites encrypt communication between your browser and the server.

-• Use Two-Factor Authentication: Adds an extra layer of security to your accounts.
+• Use Two-Factor Authentication: Good for adding an extra layer of security to your accounts.

 • Personal Hotspot: Using your own data connection is safer than public Wi-Fi.